janezkranjc/clus/README.txt

 [General]
 RandomSeed = 0
- 	// Initializes the random number generator, used e.g. for
+         % Initializes the random number generator, used e.g. for
- 	// computing the cross-validation partition.
+         % computing the cross-validation partition.
-XVal = 10
- 	// Sets the number of folds for cross-validation
- 	// To perform cross-validation, run: clus -xval appname

 [Data]
-File = weather.arff
+File = iris.arff
- 	// Sets the training data file
+         % Sets the training data file
 TestSet = None
- 	// Sets the test data file (if it is a valid file name)
+         % Sets the test data file (if it is a valid file name)
- 	// or test set proportion (if it is a number, e.g., 0.33) PruneSet = None
+         % or test set proportion (if it is a number, e.g., 0.33) PruneSet = None
- 	// Sets the prune data file (if it is a valid file name)
+         % Sets the prune data file (if it is a valid file name)
- 	// or prune set proportion (if it is a number, e.g., 0.33)
+         % or prune set proportion (if it is a number, e.g., 0.33) XVal = 10
+         % Sets the number of folds for cross-validation
+         % To perform cross-validation, run: clus -xval appfile

 [Attributes]
 Target = 5
- 	// Sets the index of the target attribute
+         % Sets the index of the target attribute
- 	// (Run clus -info appname to list all attributes.)
+         % (Run clus -info appfile to list all attributes.)
-Disable = 6
+Disable = 4
- 	// Disables some attributes (e.g., "5,7-8")
+         % Disables some attributes (e.g., "5,7-8")
 Key = None
- 	// Sets the index of the key attribute
+         % Sets the index of the key attribute
 Weights = Normalize
- 	// Normalize numeric attributes
+         % Normalize numeric attributes

 [Model]
 MinimalWeight = 2.0
- 	// Do not generate splits with less than 2 examples in
+         % Do not generate splits with less than 2 examples in
- 	// one of the subtrees
+         % one of the subtrees

 [Tree]
+FTest = 1.0
+         % Sets the f-test stopping criterion for multi-objective
+         % regression
 MaxDepth = Infinity
- 	// Stop building the tree at the given depth ConvertToRules = No
+         % Stop building the tree at the given depth ConvertToRules = No
- 	// Convert the tree to a set of rules
+         % Convert the tree to a set of rules

-[Numeric]
-FTest = 1.0
- 	// Sets the f-test stopping criterion for multi-objective
- 	// regression

 [Constraints]
 Syntactic = None
- 	// Sets the file with syntactic constraints
+         % Sets the file with syntactic constraints
- 	// (i.e., a partial tree)
+         % (i.e., a partial tree)
 MaxSize = Infinity
- 	// Sets the maximum size for Garofalakis pruning MaxError = Infinity
+         % Sets the maximum size for Garofalakis pruning MaxError = Infinity
- 	// Sets the maximum error for Garofalakis pruning
+         % Sets the maximum error for Garofalakis pruning

 [Output]
 AllFoldModels = Yes
- 	// Output the model built in each of the cross-validation folds AllFoldErrors = No
+         % Output the model built in each of the cross-validation folds AllFoldErrors = No
- 	// Output error measures for each fold
-TrainErrors = Yes
+         % Output error measures for each fold TrainErrors = Yes
- 	// Output training error measures
-UnknownFrequency = No
+         % Output training error measures UnknownFrequency = No
- 	// Show in each node of the tree the proportion of examples
+         % Show in each node of the tree the proportion of examples
- 	// that had a missing value for the test stored in the node BranchFrequency = No
+         % that had a missing value for the test stored in the node BranchFrequency = No
- 	// Show in each node, the proportion of examples for which
+         % Show in each node, the proportion of examples for which
- 	// the test stored in the node succeeds WriteTestSetPredictions = No
+         % the test stored in the node succeeds WritePredictions = {Train,Test}
- 	// Write the predictions obtained on the test set to a
+         % Write the predictions obtained on the test set to a
- 	// file
+         % file

 [Beam]
 SizePenalty = 0.1
- 	// Sets the size penalty parameter used in the beam heuristic BeamWidth = 10
+         % Sets the size penalty parameter used in the beam heuristic BeamWidth = 10
- 	// Sets the width of the beam (number of trees) MaxSize = Infinity
+         % Sets the width of the beam (number of trees) MaxSize = Infinity
- 	// Sets the maximum size constraint
+         % Sets the maximum size constraint